 Our concentrated fields of study are many.
 DPE trains talented graduates in the areas of World Politics, Comparative Politics, Public Policy & Methods, and more.
 Economic Sciences students develop a sought-after expertise in international finance, global commerce and finance, international trade and development, public choice, and industrial organization.
 The division’s focus on political economy is especially strong in our International Studies and Comparative Politics tracks; both involve collaborations with the Economic Sciences faculty committed to applications-oriented research and teaching.
 Our high-level transdisciplinary training has propelled graduates into careers at top universities, government agencies, ministries of finance, and more.

-Chairs: Paul Zak, Economic Sciences; Heather Campbell, Politics and Government; Yi Feng, International Relations
+Chairs: Paul Zak, Economic Sciences; Heather Campbell, Politics & Government; Yi Feng, International Studies

 170 E. 10th Street • Claremont, CA 91711 • 909-607-3371 • Fax 909-607-7285